-Leadership Living and Learning Community – An option for first-year students in Burdick Hall, this LLC will help students learn more about their strengths and leadership, develop mentoring skills, and connect with professionals from the campus and community while taking part in the Leadership Minor.
+Leadership Living and Learning Community (LLC) – An option for returning students in Main Gate A, this LLC will help students learn more about their strengths and leadership, develop mentoring skills, and connect with professionals from the campus and community while taking part in the Leadership Minor.